-- AC '97 interface: supports audio and/or modem functions on the CNR card. - LAN interfaces: an eight-pin interface for use with Platform LAN Connection (PLC) based devices. - SMBus interface: provides Plug-and-Play functionality for the CNR card. - USB interface: provides a USB interface for the CNR card.
+- AC '97 interface: supports audio and/or modem functions on the CNR card. - LAN interfaces: an eight-pin interface for use with Platform LAN Connection (PLC) based devices. - SMBus interface: provides Plug-and-Play functionality for the CNR card.

 The CNR connector includes power signals required for power management and for CNR card operation.
 To learn more about the CNR, refer to the CNR specification.